Chemistry Learner

 • Moth repellents: Naphthalene is commonly used in mothballs to protect stored clothes.

-Arenes are essential aromatic compounds known for their exceptional stability and characteristic substitution reactions.
+Arenes are essential hydrocarbons known for their exceptional stability and characteristic substitution reactions.
 They form the foundation of many vital industrial chemicals, including pharmaceuticals, polymers, dyes, and fuels.

 Leave a Reply